Learn how to customize the Mail app on your Apple Watch to make sure you get the right emails on your wrist.

 Are you ready to take a couple of minutes to make the most of the Mail app on Apple Watch?

 Pop open the Watch app on your iPhone, tap the My Watch tab, and select Mail.
 You can then make the following adjustments.

-Mirror or Custom: You can have the Mail app on your Watch mirror its settings for notification from your iPhone by selecting Mirror my iPhone.
-But if you want different notification, tap Custom and make your pick.
+You can have the Mail app on your Watch mirror its settings for notifications from your iPhone by selecting Mirror my iPhone.
+But if you want different notification settings, tap Custom and make your pick.

 If you pick Custom, you’ll notice a few extra settings open at the bottom.
 You can enable the toggles to Ask Before Deleting, Load Remote Images, and Organize By Thread.

-Include Mail: Here is where you can choose which Mail accounts you want to display on your Watch.
-You can also choose to see flagged, unread, VIP emails by marking a check next to those options.
+Here is where you can choose which Mail accounts you want to display on your Watch.
+You can also choose to see flagged, unread, and VIP emails by marking a check next to those options.